 contributed by Liza of Tripsget

 St. Petersburg is often referred to as the northern capital of Russia and the Venice of the North.
-In my option, however, it looks more like a mix of Paris, Vienna, Stockholm and Amsterdam, as each of these cities had a strong influence on the architecture of St. Petersburg back in the 18th century.
-Nonetheless, St. Petersburg is quite unique and definitely stands out in the region of Eastern Europe with its lavish palaces, huge cathedrals and gorgeous city centre.
+In my option, however, it looks more like a mix of Paris, Vienna, Stockholm, and Amsterdam, as each of these cities had a strong influence on the architecture of St. Petersburg back in the 18th century.
+Nonetheless, St. Petersburg is quite unique and definitely stands out in the region of Eastern Europe with its lavish palaces, huge cathedrals, and gorgeous city center.
 It might be complicated to visit because of the visa requirements (not if you visit it by ferry), but it’s definitely worth it!

 Saranda, Albania